Walmart to pay $16 billion for control of India's Flipkart, shares slide

 The company retreated from Britain, selling a controlling stake in its British arm ASDA to J Sainsbury Plc (SBRY.L).
 Walmart is also trying to offload a majority stake in its Brazilian operations to private equity firm Advent International.

+The retailer’s international business contributed less than a quarter to its total revenue of $500 billion in fiscal 2018.

-S&P Global downgraded its credit rating for Walmart to “negative” from “stable”, citing risk from the large investments the retailer is making to fix its global operations and its ongoing technology investments in the United States.
+S&P Global downgraded its credit rating outlook for Walmart to “negative” from “stable,” citing risk from the large investments the retailer is making to fix its global operations and its ongoing technology investments in the United States.

 Walmart said it plans to fund the India deal through a combination of newly-issued debt and cash on hand.
 The investment will include $2 billion of new equity funding and Walmart said it remains in talks with other potential investors to join the funding round.